 Returns at 1:30pm

-Lie Down Boarding offers the ultimate adrenalin buzz as one zooms head first down the sandy slopes of the Namib Desert reaching speeds up to 80km/ph.
-Stand up Boarding is done on snowboards with soft boots and bindings.
-For beginners the sand is perfect training ground for a board sport and full instruction is given.
-Experienced boarders are given modified snowboards with super-fast bases.
-Stand up Boarders can also do the Lie Down Boarding.
+Lie-down boarding offers the ultimate adrenalin buzz as you zoom head-first down the sandy slopes of the Namib Desert, reaching speeds of up to 80kph!
+By contrast, stand-up boarding is done on snowboards with soft boots and bindings.
+Beginners will feel comfortable on the sand, as it provides the perfect training ground for a board sport and full instruction is provided.
+Experienced boarders are given modified snowboards with super-fast bases – perfect for that extra ‘rush’ sensation!

-Includes: transfers from accommodation in Swakopmund, all equipment, safety gear, instruction, light lunch, drinks and video.
+Includes: transfers from your accommodation in Swakopmund, all equipment, instruction by the guide, a light lunch and a souvenir video.

 Departs from 9am